 About

 I've spent my career helping the built environment find its voice in a digital age, founding Knightsbridge Park, the nation's preeminent marketing firm and advisory to the luxury real estate sector.
-Here, I've presided over the marketing and tech of more than $25 billion in global real estate for brands like Four Seasons, Mandarin Oriental, and Related.
-We worked alongside Google's Sidewalk Labs division to hasten adoption of their AI-driven offerings within the real estate sector.
+There, I’ve led the marketing of more than $25 billion in global real estate for brands like Four Seasons, Mandarin Oriental, and Related, and worked alongside Google’s Sidewalk Labs division to bring their AI-driven offerings to the industry.

-And this work also brought me face to face with a thornier set of questions.
-Technology itself is agnostic; it's about how it's deployed.
-Digital life was supposed to enrich our relationship to place and to each other.
-In many ways, the opposite has happened: we communicate more and connect less, we have more tools and fewer gathering places.
-In a moment of growing atomization, the questions that matter most aren't only about hardware and software.
-They're also about the design and character of the spaces and communities where real life happens.
+Digital life was supposed to enrich our relationship to place and to one another.
+In many ways, the opposite has happened: we communicate more and connect less; we have more tools and fewer gathering places.
+In a moment of growing atomization, the questions that matter most aren't just about hardware and software, but about the design and character of the spaces and communities where real life unfolds.

 I hold an A.B. in Government from Harvard, and care deeply about housing equity, zoning reform, and the conviction that how we build determines who gets to participate richly in public life.